AdobeDocs/advertising.en/help/integrations/analytics/analytics-data-in-advertising.md

 >[!NOTE]
 >
 >* [!DNL Analytics] passes events for the EF ID eVar into Adobe Advertising.
 The default integration doesn't support sending calculated metrics or other dimensions (eVars) into Adobe Advertising.
-If the calculated metric can be wholly captured in a custom event, however,then Adobe Advertising can ingest the custom event.
+If the calculated metric can be wholly captured in a custom event, however, then Adobe Advertising can ingest the custom event.
 >* [!DNL Analytics] passes data to Adobe Advertising hourly.

 * [!UICONTROL Timespent_secs_1stvisit]: The number of seconds spent on the site during the visitor's first visit.